IDU-CVLab/Images_Preprocessing/README.md

 The code 'COV19D_CT_images_Processing_Using_Contour_Cropping.ipynb' is an an attempt to segment and highlight region of interests in the images, this code applies a function to crop Region of Interests on the CT images using open-cv.
 Results of cropping can be seen in the code on one of the CT images- a central slice.

 ## 4. Region based Image Segementation
 The code 'Region-Based_Image-Segmentation_full-CT-SCAN.ipynb'.
-This code used the region based image segmentation method [here](https://github.com/kenanmorani/Images_Preprocessing/blob/main/Region_Based_Segmentation.ipynb) at to be run on full CT scan of nnon-Covid to replace the slices with masks.
+This code used the region based image segmentation method [here](https://github.com/kenanmorani/Images_Preprocessing/blob/main/Region_Based_Segmentation.ipynb) to be run on full CT scan of nnon-Covid to replace the slices with masks.